Tomchenshi/MSDformer/README.md

 * Pytorch 1.8.

 ## Data preparation
-To get the training set, validation set and testing set, you need to refer to SSPSR to download the mcodes for cropping the hyperspectral image.
+To get the training set, validation set and testing set, refer to SSPSR to download the mcodes for cropping the hyperspectral image.

 ## Training
 To train MSDformer, run the following command.